zulip/zulip-mobile/docs/architecture/our-rn.md

   by other people in PRs to React Native.)
 For example, `0.55.4-zulip` is a branch on top of `v0.55.4`, which is the tag for the 0.55.4 release.

-* Each of these branches works a lot like the `master` branch in this zulip/zulip-mobile repo or in the zulip/zulip repo.
+* Each of these branches works a lot like the `main` branch in this zulip/zulip-mobile repo or in the zulip/zulip repo.
 The branch is a linear sequence of commits, with no merges; and it advances only by adding new commits, never by rebasing or rewinding.

-* Contributing to one of these branches works just like contributing to `master` in this zulip/zulip-mobile repo; prepare a branch in your own GitHub fork, and send a PR.
+* Contributing to one of these branches works just like contributing to `main` in this zulip/zulip-mobile repo; prepare a branch in your own GitHub fork, and send a PR.